Hamilton Cycles in Random Graphs: a bibliography: The random graphs and

 Given a graph $G$ and a probability $p$, the random subgraph $G_p$ is obtained by including each edge of $G$ independently with probability $p$.
 A Dirac graph is a graph on $n$ vertices that has minimum degree $\delta(G)\geq n/2$.
 Krivelevich, Lee and Sudakov \cite{KLS3} showed that if $G$ is a Dirac graph and $p\geq \frac{C\log n}{n}$ then $G_p$ is Hamiltonian w.h.p.
 Given a graph $G$ we can define a graph process $G_0,G_1,\ldots,$ where $G_{m+1}$ is obtained from $G_m$ by adding a random edge from $E(G)\setminus E(G_m)$.
 Johansson \cite{Jo} showed that if $G$ has minimum degree at least $(1/2+\e)n$ for some positive constant $\e$ then w.h.p. the hitting time for Hamiltonicity coincides with the hitting time for minimum degree at least two.
 Alon and Krivelevich \cite{AKnew} showed that w.h.p. the hitting time for $\cA_{2k}$ the same as the hitting time for minimum degree $2k$ for $k=O(1)$.
 They also showed this for two classes of pseudo-random graphs.
 Glebov, Naves and Sudakov \cite{GNS} proved that if $\delta(G)\geq k$ and $p\geq \frac{\log k+\log\log k+\om_k}{k}$ then w.h.p. (as $k$ grows) $G_p$ has a cycle of length $k+1$.
-When $G=K_n$ this gives part of equation \eqref{1}. \begin{Problem} In \cite{AKnew}, is the hitting time for $\cA_k$ the same as the hitting time for minimum degree $k$ wh.p. when $k=k(n)\to\infty$? \end{Problem}
+When $G=K_n$ this gives part of equation \eqref{1}.
+Wang \cite{Wang} proved a bipartite version of \cite{Jo}. \begin{Problem} In \cite{AKnew}, is the hitting time for $\cA_k$ the same as the hitting time for minimum degree $k$ w.h.p. when $k=k(n)\to\infty$? \end{Problem} Kelly, M\''uyesser and Pokrovskiy \cite{KMP} and Joos, Lang and Sanhueze-Matamala \cite{JLS} prove that if $\delta(G)\geq (\frac{\ell}{\ell+1}n+\e$ and $p\gg n^{-1/\ell}$ then w.h.p. $G_p$ contains the $\ell$th power of a Hamilton cycle.